Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 Mobile Homes and Static Log Cabins: Understanding the Market Distinction

-The timber structure market across the UK and Europe is divided into two fundamentally different product categories: mobile homes (also known as park homes or residential caravans) and static log cabins (permanent timber buildings).
-While both are manufactured from timber and both serve residential and commercial purposes, they operate under entirely different regulatory frameworks, serve different market segments, and require different sales approaches from dealers and distributors.
+The timber structure market across the UK and Europe is divided into two fundamentally different product categories: mobile homes (also known as park homes or residential caravans) and static log cabins (fixed timber buildings).
+While both are manufactured from timber and both can be specified for different project and commercial contexts, they operate under entirely different regulatory frameworks, serve different market segments, and require different sales approaches from dealers and distributors.

 This comparison guide examines every aspect of mobile homes and static log cabins from a dealer perspective: legal definitions, construction specifications, market applications, business economics, and supply logistics.
 The objective is to equip B2B partners with the technical and commercial knowledge required to position both product lines effectively.